 Dimensions is an integrated database that allows researchers to search and analyze grants, patents, clinical trials, policy documents, and publications.
 Learn more below.
-For assistance, make an appointment with BU Libraries Digital Scholarship Services at firstname.lastname@example.org or email@example.com.
+For assistance, contact Joe Farmer in the Office of Research at firstname.lastname@example.org.

 With the Dimensions database, you can: